Artwork by

 • Listen: If the patient is agitated, listen calmly and respectfully.
 Respond by focusing your attention primarily on reality-based remarks.

-• Empower your loved one: Be careful that you’re not taking over and doing things for your family member that they are capable of doing.
+• Empower your loved one: Be careful that you’re not taking over and doing things for your family members that they are capable of doing.
 Try to support your loved one while still encouraging as much independence as possible.

 • Medications and therapies: Ensure they take their medications on time and attend their therapy sessions.
 Following the therapy and other treatments can be difficult for them, and they will even want to stop.
 But encourage them by being understanding and showing that you are concerned.